 - Guest posts need a minimum number of words and photos.
-1,000 words and 4 photos are required for rich copy posts like Front Door Styles & First Impressions.
-Photo heavy articles like Front Door Handles: How Many Styles are There? with 10/more photos, need only 600 words.
+1,200 words and 4 photos are required for rich copy posts like Front Door Styles & First Impressions.
+Photo heavy articles like Front Door Handles: How Many Styles are There? with 10/more photos, need a minimum of 600 words.

 - Articles must be exclusive and cannot be republished on other sites later (we'll run CopyScape).
-Avoid content that's too promotional and overly critical.
+Avoid content that's too promotional or overly critical.
 Submit in Word, fully formatted for transfer to WordPress.

 - Use Hubspot's content usage guidelines to share your article via email and/or social media.

 - Photos submitted must be your original photos or ones obtained legally for use on HT4W.
-You can source photos from royalty free websites that we pre-approve or select photos from BigStock.com where we have an account.
-We tag and compress all photos for use on HT4W.
+You can source photos from royalty free websites that we pre-approve or select photos from BigStock.com or DepositPhoto.com where we have accounts.
+We also use photos from free sites Pixabay.com and Unsplash.com.
+All photos will be tagged and compressed for use on HT4W.